adeason/openafs/doc/process/howto-create-packages.md

 The packages will be placed in the parent directory.

-To build source package also, generate the original tarball and omit the -b option.
+To also build the source package, generate the original tarball and omit the -b option.

     $ debian/rules get-orig-source